Speaker grille

-A speaker grille (or speaker grill) is usually found in front of many consumer and industrial loudspeakers, and consists of either a hard or soft screen/grille mounted directly over the face of the speaker driver.
-Its main purpose is to protect the driver element and speaker internals (and possibly other audio components) from foreign objects while still allowing the sound to clearly pass.
-However, because it sits in the direct path of the driver, the grille interacts with the sound produced.
-A suitable compromise between protection and sound quality must be made based on the speaker's application.
+A speaker grille (or speaker grill) is a hard or soft screen found on the front of many consumer and industrial loudspeakers, mounted directly over the face of the speaker driver.
+Its main purpose is to protect the driver element and speaker internals (and possibly other audio components) from foreign objects while still allowing the sound to pass clearly.
+Small fabric membranes are commonly used in mobile phones and earbud headphones to protect loudspeakers and microphones.
+Similar to grilles on larger audio systems, these membranes safeguard against moisture, contaminants, pressure fluctuations, and physical intrusion.

+The grille or membrane interacts with the sound produced, as it lies in the path between the loudspeaker and the listener.
+To ensure minimal impact on sound quality, the reduction in sound—referred to as transmission loss—must be quantified.
+While more robust grilles offer greater protection, they also result in higher transmission loss, requiring a balance between protection and sound quality to be achieved based on the specific application.

 Types

-Soft Grilles
+Soft

 Soft grilles can be made from any well suited cloth, weaving, stitching, foam, fabric upholsteries and other similar materials.
 In general, soft grilles impose little resistance on the speaker driver because the material is free to move synchronously with the sound waves.
 Because the grille is capable of absorbing this vibration, softer grilles are (in general) less prone to rattling except at extremely high sound pressure levels.

 Soft grilles offer protection from small, lightweight objects, and may be water resistant to some degree but could be susceptible to being torn, or even stretched enough to reach the driver.

-Hard Grilles
+Hard

 Hard grilles can be made from many types of construction material including metal, wood or plastic.
 Some solid grilles are made from a board or sheet of material with holes drilled or cut for the sound to pass, while others are made with thin strips of material either crosshatched together or equally spaced in parallel.

 Because hard material is not free to move with the speaker's sound like soft material, the speaker's output level must be considered when designing the grille.
 A grille with more holes will allow more sound to pass but will offer less protection from small objects.
 A speaker with too much material in front of the driver will begin to distort at higher sound pressure levels, and in severe instances could damage the speaker, resulting in unwanted rattling at the least.